archivistsguidetokryoflux/archivists-guide-to-kryoflux/04 GLOSSARY/README.md

 **STREAM format (proprietary):**

 The proprietary STREAM format reads the flux transition timing and index signal timing from the raw magnetic fluxes and encodes them in a specific standard.
 This standard recognizes the "stream file" as "one continuous stream of bytes."
 In other words, there's a start of the file, and an end to the file, but nothing else is defined (for floppy disks, however, temporal measures are part of the raw magnetic fluxes, and need to be taken into account when imaging).
 Stream files are reusable and allow you to create new disk images based on different encoding formats without re-reading the physical media, so your legacy media will not be compromised by being physically read too many times.
-See :ref:`KryoFlux Stream Files<>` for more information.
+See [Kryoflux Stream Files](/02%20PART%20TWO%20In-Depth/KryoFlux-Stream-Files.md) for more information.

 *\* Kryoflux stream files, preservation*